nicolascoqueiro/nicolascoqueiro/README.md

 ### Olá 👋

--Meu nome é Nicolas e estou cursando engenharia de software pela UnB.
+-Meu nome é Nicolas e neste perfil posto alguns projetos pessoais que podem interessar algumas pessoas.

 ### Hello 👋

--My name is Nicolas and i'm doing my first degree in software engineer.
+-My name is Nicolas and on this profile I post some personal projects that may interest some people

   ###